MK2112/minicorpus/Readme.md

 ### Conclusion

-With a successful replication and several different improvement approaches explored, a best possible improvement was found with the [minipile_density-proportioned](https://huggingface.co/datasets/Marcus2112/minipile_density-proportioned).
+With a successful replication and several different improvement approaches explored, a notable improvement was found with the [minipile_density-proportioned](https://huggingface.co/datasets/Marcus2112/minipile_density-proportioned) (Idea 3).
 This dataset is smaller than MiniPile, but shows competitive performance on all benchmarks.

-The behaviors of the different datasets across the 160M and 1.4B architectures suggest that the relationship between factors like dataset size, training duration, and model capacity is more complex than initially thought.
-In this regime, the Density sampling approach appears effective when combined with aggressive dataset size reduction.
+The behaviors across 160M and 1.4B architectures suggest that looking at smaller models alone is misleading when evaluating dataset distillation techniques.
+The relationship between factors like dataset size, training duration, and model capacity is more complex than initially thought.
+In this regime, the Density sampling approach appears highly effective when combined with aggressive dataset size reduction, both on 160M and 1.4B.

-Summarizing the key findings:
+**Summarizing the key findings:**
-> A dataset distillation's performance scales inversely with the size of the model that it will be applied to.<br>
+1. Dataset distillation effectiveness cannot be properly evaluated using only individual architectures (like small 160M parameters).
+These models may be hitting architectural capacity limits that mask true implications of data reduction by overfitting.
+2. Distilled datasets can work well with smaller models, however, they fundamentally fail to preserve patterns and relationships needed for larger models to achieve competitive capabilities.
+The 1.4B models demonstrated an inability to match the Pile Dedup performance, regardless of the employed sampling method.
-> Reducing the distillate size can serve as a regularizer against overfitting, as epoch count increases.<br>
+3. Reducing the distillate size can serve as a regularizer against overfitting, as epoch count increases, helping in preserving reasoning capabilities.
-> Within the Pythia 160M model family, the optimal dataset size may actually be smaller than previously assumed with MiniPile, as signs of overfitting could be observed, and saturation was witnessed with earlier steps.<br>
+4. Within the Pythia 160M model family, the optimal dataset size may actually be smaller than previously assumed with MiniPile, as signs of overfitting could be observed, and saturation was witnessed with earlier steps.<br>
-> The suggested best sampling approach, i.e. weight-density-based sampling, is a promising candidate for further exploration.
+5. The suggested best sampling approach, i.e. weight-density-based sampling, is a promising candidate for further exploration, especially when combined with aggressive dataset size reduction.
+Improvements could be witnessed both across 160M and 1.4B trainings.
+6. The relationship between dataset size and model performance cannot be deemed monotonic.
+Surprisingly, even at 1.4B scale, the heavily size-reduced Density Pico showed better reasoning capabilities than four times larger distillations while maintaining only lightly lower perplexity scores.
+This suggests there are complex, hidden, task-dependent optima in data-to-parameter ratios that may be attainable with substantially lower sample counts than previously thought.
+Based on the flat-out worse distillation performances though, we can't expect these optima alone to suffice in replacing the full dataset.
+They might be interesting for e.g. curriculum learning approaches, though.
+7. Based on 6, we suggest that current proxy- and proximity-based geometric sampling approaches like MiniPile may be fundamentally discovering the interplay between data and model capacity, but are themselves, just yet, insufficient for creating smaller, truly representative datasets across all model sizes.

 ## Improving the MiniPile Pipeline, Theoretically

 All of the above improvements and modifications aim to be specifically applicable within resource-constrained (e.g. academic) environments.<br>
-At a minimum, you only need disk space for The Pile Deduplicated, its embedded version (I create a copy of Pile Deduplicated because I want to ensure index consistency), the clustering results and the MiniPile you want to sample from it.
-You will need a GPU for the embedding and clustering steps, but the sampling can be done on a CPU-only machine.
+At a minimum, only the disk space for The Pile Deduplicated, its embedded version (I create a copy of Pile Deduplicated because I want to ensure index consistency), the clustering results and the MiniPile you want to sample from it are required.
+You will need a recent consumer-grade GPU for the embedding and clustering steps, but the sampling can again be done on a CPU-only machine.

 Imposing this constraint for accessibility naturally limits the reachable improvement space for the MiniPile pipeline.<br>
 The `04_improve_minipile.ipynb` notebook contains a theoretical section that discusses more fundamental improvements that could be made if the resource constraint was lifted.<br>